 Allocations should not be made until the draft is sufficiently stable that there is not a lot of churn in these allocations (i.e. releasing a previous reservation).

-Relationship to 11MC
+Relationship to the MDR

-The 11MC includes a review for ANA.
+The MDR includes a review for ANA items.
 This review will check that all allocated values match the values in the database, that there are no <ANA> flags, and that no other administered objects are allocated without going through the ANA.

 Posting a draft